kwisatzheadache/simple_neural_net/README.md

 had about five things he wanted to do before finishing the training module, so I've just cleaned up the functional Phenotype generator and put up a clean testfile.
 Run the `mix test` to see where we're at.

+4/18 Learning how to rewrite EVERYTHING with macros, so that it actually trains.
+Might be a few days before there's another major breakthrough.
+`mix test` working again.
 #